MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

    Import-Module ExchangeOnlineManagement; Get-Module ExchangeOnlineManagement
    ```

-2. You can use the **Update-Module** cmdlet to update the EXO V2 module from the PowerShell Gallery.
+2. You can use the **Update-Module** cmdlet to update the Exchange Online PowerShell module from the PowerShell Gallery.
 Typically, you'll want the latest public version of the module, but you can also upgrade to a Preview version if one is available.

    - To upgrade to **the latest public version** of the module, run **one** of the following commands based on how you originally installed the module (in an elevated PowerShell window vs. `Scope CurrentUser`):